Equations of Motion for Variational Electrodynamics: Boundary-value problem

 where we have used Eqs. (\ref{partialtjpartialxi}) and (\ref{partialtjpartialti}).
 In Eq. (\ref{t2difft1}), the abbreviations $\dot{\mathbf{x}}_i $ and $\dot{\mathbf{x}}_j^{\pm} $ denote the velocities evaluated respectively at $t_i$ and at either the advanced or the retarded deviating arguments $t_j^{\pm}(t_i, \mathbf{x}_i)$, and the unit vector $\mathbf{n}_{ij}^{\pm}$ is defined by Eq. (\ref{unit-n}).

 Here we consider the electromagnetic variational structure defined by constraints (\ref{light-cone}) and functionals (\ref{aFokker}) and (\ref{L2}) with

 where $r_{ij}^{\pm}$ is given by (\ref{defrij}) and again $j \equiv 3-i$ for $i=1,2$\cite{cinderela}.
-Notice that along a sub-luminal orbit of $X_{BV}$ Eqs. (\ref{sub-cond}), (\ref{MU}) and (\ref{EU}) yield $\mathcal{M}_i > 0$ and $\mathcal{I}^{\pm}_{ij} > 0$ almost everywhere, thus defining a semi-bounded action functional ($S > 0$) by either (\ref{aFokker}) or (\ref{L2}).
+Notice that along a sub-luminal orbit of $X_{BV}$ Eqs. (\ref{sub-cond}), (\ref{MU}) and (\ref{EU}) yield $\mathcal{M}_i > 0$ and $\mathcal{I}^{\pm}_{ij} > 0$ almost everywhere, thus defining a semi-bounded functional ($S > 0$) by either (\ref{aFokker}) or (\ref{L2}).
 The integrands of type (\ref{EU}) include denominators that should be non-zero.
 For that we restrict here to non-collisional ($r_{ij}^{\pm} >0$) and sub-luminal orbits ($|\dot{\mathbf{x}}_j^{\pm}|<1$ ), a requirement that could be relaxed to non-zero denominators outside sets of zero measure, as discussed in Refs. \cite{Gordon1,Gordon2}.
-Last, velocities of bounded variation form a Banach algebra\cite{Ambrosio} and therefore (\ref{MU}) and (\ref{EU}) are functions of bounded variation which are locally integrable, thus making the action integral (\ref{aFokker}) well-defined along non-collisional sub-luminal orbits.
+Finally, velocities of bounded variation form a Banach algebra\cite{Ambrosio} and therefore (\ref{MU}) and (\ref{EU}) are functions of bounded variation which are locally integrable, thus making the electromagnetic functional (\ref{aFokker}) well-defined along non-collisional sub-luminal orbits.